kafkas/firewalk/packages/admin/docs/API.md

 ## DefaultMigrator

-A migrator that does not use Firestore batch writes when writing to documents.
+A migrator that does not use Firestore atomic batch writes when writing to documents.

 Same interface as [Migrator](#Migrator).